ultralytics/ultralytics/docs/en/models/mobile-sam.md

         }
         ```

 ## FAQ

+### What is MobileSAM and how does it differ from the original SAM?

+**MobileSAM** is a lightweight and fast image segmentation model specifically designed for mobile applications.
+It retains the same pipeline as the original SAM but replaces the large ViT-H encoder with a smaller, more efficient Tiny-ViT encoder.
+The main differences include:
+- **Encoder Size:** Original SAM uses a 611M parameter ViT-H encoder, while MobileSAM uses a 5M parameter Tiny-ViT encoder.
+- **Speed:** Original SAM operates at 452ms per image, while MobileSAM processes images in just 8ms for the encoder and 12ms for the whole pipeline.
+For more details, visit our [SAM page](sam.md).

-### How do I use MobileSAM for image segmentation on a mobile application?
+### How can I test the performance of MobileSAM on my device?

-MobileSAM is specifically designed for lightweight and fast image segmentation on mobile applications.
-To get started, you can download the model weights [here](https://github.com/ChaoningZhang/MobileSAM/blob/master/weights/mobile_sam.pt) and use the following Python code snippet for inference:
+You can easily test MobileSAM using the provided Python examples.
+Here’s how to predict a segment based on a point prompt:
 ```python
 from ultralytics import SAM